OFFIS-mosaik/mosaik/docs/scheduler.rst

 ’s *step()* implementation in order to send the commands or schedule from *C* to *E*.

-You can take a look at our :ref:`discussion of design decissions
+You can take a look at our :ref:`discussion of design decisions
 <circular-data-flows>` to learn why cyclic data-flows are handled this way.